roydegeest/rakwireless-docs/docs/en-us/datasheet/rak7244/power-requirements.md

-## VII.
-Power Requirements
+## Power Requirements

-The RAK7244C LPWAN Developer Gateway operates at 5V/2.5A and can be powered by micro USB.
+The Pilot Gateway Pro operates at 5V/2.5A, that are provisioned through an USB Type C port.

 | **Parameter**                   | **Min.** | **Typical** | **Max** |
 | ------------------------------- | -------- | ----------- | ------- |